-Under the umbrella of the Center for Academic Support and Advising Services (CASAS), the Office of Disability Academic Support was created to coordinate academic support services for Liberty University students who have documented disabilities.
+Under the umbrella of the College of Applied Studies and Academic Success (CASAS), the Office of Disability Academic Support was created to coordinate academic support services for Liberty University students who have documented disabilities.

 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of disability against students in institutions of higher education.
 Section 504 mandates “reasonable” accommodations to provide equal program access to all students with disabilities.
 Faculty must provide accommodations that meet the special needs of each student with a disability.
 Developing reasonable accommodations is a real challenge for everyone involved.

 A disability is a physical or mental impairment that substantially limits one or more of the major life activities of the individual.